👨💻 Code smarter, see clearer, work longer with BenQRD320U!

-The BenQ RD320U is a 32-inch 4K UHD monitor designed for professional coders and managers who demand clarity and comfort.
-Featuring a 2000:1 contrast ratio, Nano Matte anti-glare panel, and advanced eye-care technologies like MoonHalo backlight and Night Hours protection, it minimizes eye fatigue during extended use.
-With 90W USB-C power delivery and specialized coding modes, it streamlines your workspace and enhances productivity.
+The BenQRD320U is a 32-inch 4K UHD monitor designed for professional coders and creatives, featuring a 2000:1 contrast ratio, nano matte panel to reduce glare, and advanced eye-care technologies including customizable MoonHalo backlight and night mode.
+With 90W USB-C power delivery and ergonomic design, it’s built to enhance productivity and comfort during extended work hours.

 Standing screen display size | 32 Inches |